Hariiiy/Hariiiy/README.md

 </summary>

   ><p>『3D top-down fishing game with a secret!
-Everything will seem peaceful until the secret is discovered.
+"Everything will seem peaceful until the secret is discovered.
 Fish, store, sell, and upgrade!
-Discover the secret through the hint on the boat!』</p>
+Discover the secret through the hint on the boat!"』</p>

 <a href = "https://itch.io/jam/game-off-2024/rate/3147780"> Itch.io </a>